- Do you enjoy solving math and science problems?

 We offer financial assistance

-The college awards student scholarships totaling more than $170,000 per year on average.
+The college awarded student scholarships totaling more than $300,000 in 2018.
 You also can receive financial assistance by completing internships or cooperative education programs.

 North Dakota State University is proud of the number of academically talented students who enter the university each year.
 Students applying for admission are encouraged to review the award opportunities available including guaranteed and named scholarships.